 Time Limited Psychiatry

 Counseling and Psychological Services (CAPS) at George Mason University offers time limited psychiatry services.
 Only students who are enrolled at Mason and are actively involved in individual counseling/case management at CAPS may be eligible to receive psychiatric services.
 On some occasions, students require more intensive/specialized psychiatric treatment that is beyond the scope of what we can provide.
-If this occurs, we will work with you to establish care with a mental health provider in the community.
+If this occurs, we will work with you to establish care with a psychiatric provider in the community.

 ADHD Evaluation and/or Management

 If you have been previously diagnosed with ADHD, you must provide documentation of the diagnosis from the clinician who made the diagnosis in order to be considered for medication treatment at CAPS.
 Documentation must be in the form of an evaluation, treatment summary and neuropsychological testing supporting the diagnosis.
 You will have to ask your previous provider to send us the documentation for review to determine whether it is adequate.
-If the documentation is deemed insufficient, then neuropsychological testing will be required prior to meeting with a CAPS psychiatric provider for further evaluation.
-If, after the neuropsychiatric evaluation is complete, it is the opinion of your psychiatric provider at CAPS that you might have ADHD, then the decision to medicate and what kind of medication to use will be made by the psychiatric provider.
+If the documentation is deemed insufficient, then neuropsychological testing will be required prior to meeting with a CAPS psychiatrist for further evaluation.
+If, after the neuropsychiatric evaluation is complete, it is the opinion of the psychiatrist at CAPS that you might have ADHD, then the decision to medicate and what kind of medication to use will be made by the psychiatrist.
 It is our practice to choose the appropriate medication with the least potential for abuse.
 The psychiatric evaluation may take several weeks and is in no way a guarantee that medication management will occur.
 If you do not wish to wait for this evaluation, then a list of referrals for mental health providers in the community will be provided.

 Crisis Text Line